Open menu button Close menu button

 Agency-Specific Clinical Requirements

-In addition to the general matriculation clinical clearance requirements above, students may need to complete all agency-specific clinical requirements such as training and orientation, completing agency specific forms, etc. Enrolled students are required to monitor the Blackboard organization titled "2023 Fall Clinical Onboarding (CSI)" for more detailed instructions.
-Students who do not meet these agency-specific clinical requirements will be deregistered.
+In addition to the general matriculation clinical clearance requirements above, students may need to complete other agency-specific clinical requirements such as training and orientation, completing agency specific forms, etc. Enrolled students are required to monitor the Brightspace organization titled "2025 Spring Clinical Onboarding (CSI)" for more detailed instructions.
+Students who are not fully cleared will earn an absence in their clinical course.
+Excessive absences will result in an earned course grade of F (see course syllabus).

 Enrollment in NRS 110

 Enrollment in NRS 110 will be by permission only.
-On Thursday, June 8, 2023, students who are admitted to the AAS Nursing Program will be permitted to register (self-enroll) in NRS 110 and NRS 115.
+After 10:00 am on Wednesday, January 15, 2025, students who are admitted to the AAS Nursing Program will be permitted to register (self-enroll) in NRS 110 and NRS 115.
 Detailed registration instructions will be available with the admission acceptance notification.

-Registration for NRS clinical courses is predicated on clearances that are agency-specific and time sensitive.
 In the AAS Nursing Program, there is no guarantee of any specific clinical sites, days or times.
 All are subject to changes due to the evolving nature of the health care practice environment.
 "Schedule of Classes" designations for agencies and clinical days are always tentative and subject to precipitous change.
 Changes will be posted on CUNYfirst.
 Additionally, Navigate CSI is the official method of communication of the Department of Nursing and the College.
-Students who are unable to accommodate changes may defer enrollement until the subsequent semester without academic consequences.
+Students who are unable to accommodate changes may defer enrollment until the subsequent semester without academic consequences.

 Nursing 110 Orientation